Wacousta Elementary Weekly Newsletter

 Late Arrivals: If you know your child is going to be arriving late, please call or email the school office to let us know.
 It is also helpful to let us know if they need a school lunch and which option they'd prefer.
 We'll make sure to get that ordered for them.

-Early Pick-Up: If you are planning to pick-up your child early please call the school office no later than 2:30 p.m.
-We distribute the pick-up list to teachers after this time.
+Parent Pick-Up: If you are planning to pick-up your child after school, or change from parent pick-up to riding the bus, please call the school office no later than 2:30 p.m.
+We distribute the pick-up list to teachers and staff at this time and are unable to accommodate last minute changes.

-Absences: If your student will be absent or becomes ill and cannot attend school, please call the office and let us know your students name, teacher, reason for absence and symptoms.
+Absences: If your student will be absent or becomes ill and cannot attend school, please call the office and let us know your students name, teacher, reason for absence and symptoms if ill.
 Thank you for your cooperation.

 To report a positive Covid case, please complete the Covid Reporting Form.

 All medication needs to be brought to school by a parent/guardian.
-This includes all over the counter medication (cough drops, Tylenol, etc) as well.
+This includes all over the counter medication (cough drops, Tylenol, etc).
+Prescription and over the counter medications require a doctors order for the school to administer them, that includes creams or lotions.
 You will find medication documents at this link: medication and health information Click on School Health Information and Forms.

 Due to the number of life-threatening allergies we have in our building, we respectfully request that you do not send in any type of food for birthday treats.
 Mr. Groves celebrates each child by announcing their name during the morning announcements and he personally presents them with a birthday pencil.